Purchasing Analyst II

 EDUCATIONAL AND EXPERIENCE

-Bachelor's degree, and three years of experience in procurement or other business administration related activities.
+Bachelor's degree, and two years of experience in procurement or other business administration related activities.

 SUBSTITUTIONS